Tribology: Wear rate

-where W / H represents the real contact area, l the length of the distance traveled and k and $k_ {a}$ are experimental dimensional factors.
+where $W / H$ represents the real contact area, $l$ the length of the distance traveled and $k$ and $k_ \text{a}$ are experimental dimensional factors.

+The tribological behavior of structural alloys during sliding friction is strongly influenced by microstructure and phase composition.
+Austenitic manganese steels and manganese cast irons exhibit complex wear mechanisms associated with strain hardening, plastic deformation of the surface layer and the formation of wear products during friction.

 Wear measurement

 In experimental measurements of material wear, it is often necessary to recreate fairly small wear rates and to accelerate times.
 The phenomena, which in reality develop after years, in the laboratory must occur after a few days.
 A first evaluation of the wear processes is a visual inspection of the superficial profile of the body in the study, including a comparison before and after the occurrence of the wear phenomenon.
 In this first analysis the possible variations of the hardness and of the superficial geometry of the material are observed.
 Another method of investigation is that of the radioactive tracer, used to evaluate wear at macroscopic levels.
 One of the two materials in contact, involved in a wear process, is marked with a radioactive tracer.
 In this way, the particles of this material, which will be removed, will be easily visible and accessible.
 Finally, to accelerate wear times, one of the best-known techniques used is that of the high pressure contact tests.
 In this case, to obtain the desired results it is sufficient to apply the load on a very reduced contact area.

+Automated analysis of wear debris morphology and distribution is useful for condition monitoring and predictive maintenance of mechanical systems.
+Diagnostic approaches include image-based classification, ferrographic analysis and machine-learning-assisted recognition of wear particle features.
+These developments complement studies applying computer-integrated surface image processing and artificial intelligence methods to identify wear products in hydrogen-affected steels and automotive tribotechnical systems, improving diagnostics of friction units operating under complex service conditions.